Top Lawyers for Medication Errors

 PRESCRIPTION MEDICATION ERRORS

-Prescription medication errors are an increasingly common form of medical malpractice.
-This type of error can include incorrect medications, mistaken doses of medications, wrong combinations of medications, or medications to which the patient is allergic.
+Prescription errors are an increasingly common form of medical errors.
+This type of error can include a wrong medication, mistaken doses of medications, incorrect combinations of medications, or medications to which the patient is allergic.

 DAVIS ADAMS | LAWYERS FOR COMPLEX MEDICAL CASES